christywchen/carpe-diem/README.md

 JWT_EXPIRES_IN=
 ```

 Migrate and seed the database using the following commands.
-The seeder files contain necesary information to set up a demo user account that can be used to tour the site without needing to create an account.
+The seeder files contain necesary information to set up a demo user account that can be used to tour the site without needing to register.

 ```
 npx dotenv sequelize db:create